 For the longest time, the default image viewer app on Windows used to be Microsoft Photo Viewer, which was the company’s in-house app that came pre-installed on the system and allowed users to view images without having to install a separate third-party app.
 While, for the most part, it managed to offer a decent user experience, Microsoft eventually replaced it with the Photos app, starting with Windows 10.

-And although some expected the new app to be largely better than its predecessor and live up to its claim, it sadly failed to deliver an uncompromising experience and bolster its claim.
-So, if you happen to be unsatisfied with the current image viewer app on your machine or are on the look for an alternative to the Photos app (or even Windows Photo Viewer, for that matter), here are some of our recommendations for the best image viewer apps for Windows.
+Although some expected Photos to be considerably better than its predecessor and live up to its claim, it sadly failed to deliver an uncompromising experience and bolster its claim.
+So, if you are unsatisfied with the current image viewer app on your machine or are on the look for an alternative to the Photos app (or even Windows Photo Viewer, for that matter), here are some of our recommendations for the best image viewer apps for Windows.

 ImageGlass is one of the open-source image viewer apps for Windows.
 Being open-source means that, in addition to using the app as it is, you also get to enjoy the benefits of being able to modify it as per your requirements.
 The app offers a clean and lightweight interface that loads instantly and is fairly easy-to-use.
 It claims to support over 70 different image formats (including GIF) and provides various zoom and window modes.
 For instance, you get auto-zoom, scale to fit, scale to fill, etc as some of the zoom modes, and window fit, frameless, fullscreen, and slideshow, as different window modes.